 This leads me to a slightly different example.
 Here at Strafe, we have a client who provides a cold calling service, essentially phoning someone who you don’t know to try to sell something to them.
 If we’re honest, most of us don’t really like those types of people, they’re quite pushy and you just want to get them off the phone.

-Interestingly, however, what our client did was to establish a niche and only work with marketing firms or marketing departments.
+Interestingly, however, our client had established a niche and only worked with marketing firms or marketing departments.
 The goal was to integrate their service into a step-by-step process, leading to a long-term goal.
 They would cold-call people to book an appointment, push people onto a website to sign up for a webinar, or to be part of their direct mailing list.

-All of a sudden, they’ve removed any of the pain points that their client may have had, many potential clients of theirs did not want to sign up and pay without guaranteed leads.
+All of a sudden, they’ve removed any of the pain points that their client may have had – many prospects do not want to sign up and pay without guaranteed leads.

 If you look at their competitors’ websites, they’re all pushing cold calling.
 They focus on the number of calls they can make in a day, how efficient they can be with what they’re doing today, and making sure that people get their maximum number of people called.
-It’s all about the telephone and pushing people.
+It’s all about quantity rather than quality.

 In contrast, our client has made the service all about results.
 They’ve focused their message on how they link in with current marketing campaigns.
 They’re essentially providing the exact same product, but they’re advertising their services in a different way and since doing so, their sales have gone through the roof.